 Mortgages come in all shapes and sizes.
 But the most common home loan is called a conventional mortgage.
 Also known as a conforming loan, conventional mortgages are not insured or guaranteed by the federal government and must adhere to the standards set by Fannie Mae and Freddie Mac, which are the governing bodies for conventional mortgage loans across the United States.

 Conventional loans have limits set by Fannie Mae and Freddie Mac.
 These limits change from region to region and are based on real estate prices and affordability.
-More information can be found here: Conforming Loan Limits.

 Conventional Loan Requirements